markusschmitt/vmc_jax/documentation/source/index.rst

 Multiple accelerators per node
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-There are different ways to deal with computers that proved multiple accelerators per compute node, namely:
+There are different ways to deal with computers that provide multiple accelerators per compute node, namely:

     (i) Launch one MPI process per accelerator.